Noakhali riots: Violence

 The riots started on 10 October, the day of Kojagari Lakshmi Puja, when the Bengali Hindus were involved in puja activities.
 Ghulam Sarwar instructed the Muslim masses to march towards the Sahapur market.
 Another Muslim League leader, Kasem, also arrived at the Sahapur market with his private army, then known as the Kasemer Fauz.

 On 11 October, the private army of Gholam Sarwar, known as the Miyar Fauz, attacked the residence of Rajendralal Roychowdhury, the president of the Noakhali Bar Association and the Noakhali District Hindu Mahasabha.
-At that time of attack Swami Tryambakananda of Bharat Sevashram Sangha was staying at their house as a guest.
+At that time of attack, Swami Tryambakananda of Bharat Sevashram Sangha was staying at their house as a guest.
 Roychowdhury fended off the mob from his terrace with his rifle for the entire day.
 At nightfall, when they retreated, he sent the swami and his family members to safety.
 The next day the mob attacked again.
 Rajendralal Roychowdhury's severed head was presented to Gholam Sarwar Husseini on a platter.
-According to Sucheta Kriplani, Rajendralal Roychowdhury had followed the footsteps of Shivaji and Guru Gobind Singh and became a martyr, defending his faith and family honour.
+According to Sucheta Kriplani, Rajendralal Roychowdhury had followed in the footsteps of Shivaji and Guru Gobind Singh and became a martyr, defending his faith and family honour.
 He reportedly refused to leave his family home to the Islamists.
 Acharya Kripalani, a staunch believer in non-violence, held that the resistance offered by Rajendralal Roychowdhury and his family was the nearest approach to non-violence.